 Data Retention Policy

 HMRC generally recommends that records in the United Kingdom should be kept for six years.
-With regards to PAYE records, HMRC requires employers to maintain records for three years.
+With regard to PAYE records, HMRC requires employers to maintain records for three years.

 Employers must keep records of any information used to calculate apprenticeship levy payments for at least three years after the tax year to which they relate.
 Employers must keep records about employees' pension arrangements for six years in an electronic or paper format.
 Records on opt-outs from NEST must be kept for four years.